faridfirdaus-fred/portfolio-pweb/README.md

 - AOS (Animate on Scroll)
 - Typed.js

-🪴 Deployment
+# 🪴 Deployment
 https://faridfirdaus-fred.github.io/portfolio-pweb/

-🛠️ Installation & Setup
+# 🛠️ Installation & Setup
-# Prerequisites
+Prerequisites:
 XAMPP, WAMP, MAMP, or any local server environment
 Web browser (Chrome, Firefox, Safari, Edge)

-# Installation Steps
+Installation Steps:
 1. Clone this repository or download the ZIP file
 2. Move the project to your local Computer
 3, Access the website through your browser

-📷 Screenshots
-!Homepage Projects Section Contact Section

-🔧 Customization
+# 🔧 Customization
 The website can be easily customized:
 - Update personal information in the HTML files
 - Modify the color scheme by editing CSS variables in the style.css file